Skip to main content

 • May not create inadmissibility

 Your specific tier requires an equivalency analysis.
-The exact Canadian equivalent for your misdemeanor — and whether it places you in the serious or non-serious tier — depends on the specific elements of your charge.
-Use the free Admissibility Screener or get your Admissibility Report ($49.99) for a complete analysis.
+The exact Canadian equivalent for your misdemeanor, and whether it places you in the serious or non-serious tier, depends on the specific elements of your charge.
+Use the free Admissibility Explorer or get your Admissibility Breakdown ($49.99) for a complete analysis.

 DUI Misdemeanor: The Most Impactful Change Since 2018

 In the United States, a first-offense DUI is typically a misdemeanor in most states.
-However, for Canadian immigration purposes, a US DUI misdemeanor now maps to Criminal Code section 320.14 — impaired operation — which carries a maximum of 10 years imprisonment since Bill C-46 came into force on December 18, 2018.
+For Canadian immigration purposes, however, a US DUI misdemeanor now maps to Criminal Code section 320.14 (operation while impaired).
+When that offence is prosecuted on indictment, the Criminal Code sets the maximum at 10 years imprisonment (Criminal Code s.320.19(1)), a threshold that took effect when Bill C-46 came into force on December 18, 2018.
+What matters for inadmissibility is that maximum possible penalty in Canada, not the sentence you actually received in the US.
+Even a fine-only first DUI counts, because Canada looks at the ceiling Parliament set for the equivalent offence.

-This 10-year maximum places US DUI misdemeanors squarely in the serious criminality tier under IRPA s.36(1).
-The practical consequences are severe:
+That 10-year maximum places US DUI misdemeanors squarely in the serious criminality tier under IRPA s.36(1).
+In plain terms, a single fine-only DUI from your twenties can be treated, for border purposes, the same way as a far more serious crime.
+The practical consequences are significant:

 • !
-No deemed rehabilitation — even if your DUI is 30 years old
+No deemed rehabilitation, even if your DUI is 30 years old (this automatic pathway never applies to serious criminality)

 • !
-Without rehabilitation, you need a TRP every time you travel to Canada
+Until rehabilitation is approved, you generally need a Temporary Resident Permit each time you travel to Canada

 • !
-Entry is never guaranteed — officer discretion applies at the border
+Entry is never guaranteed: an officer at the border makes the final decision in every case

 For detailed DUI guidance, see our dedicated guide: Can You Enter Canada with a DUI?